wmkDev/xrm-api/README.md

 	password: process.env.CRM_PASSWORD,
 	useHttp: true, // to use http or https/
 });
 ```

 ### Methods
 All public methods has the same signature.
 The signature has one argument: `options`.
 * `options` must be an object instance containig all parameters for the method.

 #### RetrieveMultiple(options)
 This method should be used to retrieve multiple entities.

 **Parameters:**
-* `options`: A required object instance containing authentication's and filters parameters:
+* `options`: A required object instance containing parameters:
 	* `EntityName`: String.
 The name of the entity to create (Lead, Contact, etc. )
 	* `ColumnSet`: Array of strings with the names of the columns to retrieve (empty = *).
 	* `TopCount`: Limit number of objects to return.
 	* `Criteria`: Criteria to search on CRM (where clause).
 	* `Order`: Field to order the search on CRM.
+  * `LinkEntities`: Relation to perform "join" on crm.

 ```
  const options = {
       EntityName: 'systemuser',